It's Time To Get Serious About Social Distancing. Here's How

 The federal government is urging older people and those with serious underlying health conditions — like lung or heart conditions or a weakened immune system — to "stay home and away from other people," because data shows that these groups are most vulnerable to developing a severe form of COVID-19, the disease caused by the novel coronavirus.

+"Every single generation has a role to play," Birx said Tuesday at a White House press conference.
+"We're asking our older generation to stay in their homes.
+We're asking the younger generations to stop going out in public places, to bars and restaurants, and spreading asymptomatic virus onto countertops and knobs."

-But what if you don't fall into these categories, and no one in your house is sick?
-Is it OK to have people over or go visit grandma?
+So what is and isn't OK in our new world of social distancing?
+Can I have people over or go visit grandma?
 Here's what the new CDC guidelines and other health experts have to say.

 Can I go to a restaurant, food court or bar?